YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 This command produces an output like the following:

 .. parsed-literal::
-   DEFAULT ^ABC Owned by PID= 3657 which is an existing process
+   DEFAULT ^ABC Owned by PID=3657 which is an existing process

-Now, without releasing lock^ABC, execute the following commands at the prompt of Ken.
+Now, without releasing lock^ABC, execute the following commands at Ken's prompt.

 .. parsed-literal::
    YDB>lock +^ABC

-This command wait for the lock on resource "^ABC " to be released.
-Note that that the LOCK command does not block global variable ^ABC in any way.
+This command waits for the lock on resource "^ABC" to be released.
+Note that the LOCK command does not block global variable ^ABC in any way.
 This command queues the request for locking resource "^ABC" in the LOCK database.
 Note that you can still modify the value of global variable ^ABC even if it is locked by Mary.

 Now, at Mary's prompt, execute the following command: